gatteoelmo/tongue-RESTApi/README.md

 #### Users

 - **Create a New User**
-  - Endpoint: /users/
+  - Endpoint: api/users/
   - Method: POST
   - Description: Creates a new user in the database.
   - Request Body: Includes nickname, age, and city.
 - **Get All Users**
-  - Endpoint: /users/
+  - Endpoint: api/users/
   - Method: GET
   - Description: Retrieves a list of all registered users.
-- **Search Users**
-  - Endpoint: /users/search
-  - Method: GET
-  - Description: Searches for users based on provided query parameters like userName, userAge, userMinAge, userMaxAge, and userCity.
 - **Get User by ID**
   - Endpoint: /users/{id}
   - Method: GET
   - Description: Retrieves user information based on their unique ID.
 - **Update User by ID**
   - Endpoint: /users/{id}
-  - Method: PUT
+  - Method: PATCH
   - Description: Updates user information based on their unique ID.
 - **Delete User by ID**
   - Endpoint: /users/{id}